octabytes/octabytes.github.io/content/website/development/dev-ops/gitlab-runner.md

   id: gitlab-runner
   name: Gitlab-runner
   website: https://gitlab.com/
-  short_description: GitLab Runner is an application that works with GitLab CI/CD to run jobs in a pipeline.
+  description: GitLab Runner is an application that works with GitLab CI/CD to run jobs in a pipeline.
 ---